Ridge Regularized Estimation of VAR Models for Inference: Shrinkage

+In this section, I explore the effect of a lag-adapted ridge penalty on the estimate VAR coefficients, and, more generally, the properties of ridge estimators with anisotropic penalization.

-How does lag-adapted ridge regularization affect estimated coefficients?
-Since ridge operates along the principal components, there is no immediate relationship between a specific subset of estimated coefficients and a diagonal block of $\Lambda^\ell$.
-For autoregressive modeling, three effects are of interest: the shrinkage of coefficient matrices $A_i$ relative to the choice of $\lambda_i$; the entity of the bias introduced by shrinkage, and the impact of shrinkage on model stationarity.
+Since ridge operates along the principal components, there is no immediate relationship between a specific subset of estimated coefficients and a given diagonal block of $\Lambda^{(p)}$.
+For autoregressive modeling, three effects are of interest: the shrinkage of coefficient matrices $A_i$ relative to the choice of $\lambda_i$; the entity of the bias introduced by shrinkage, and the impact of shrinkage on the persistence of the estimated model.

 To evaluate these effects, I consider a simple VAR(2) model

 where